 "That can't be anything else but Nirvana, right?"
-Naruto asked aloud.
+Naruto asked.

 He already had an inkling about Nirvana's true form from Chief Roubaul, so it had come but a little shock to his system.
-Of course, he debated with himself to simply whack the supposed self-regenerating castle-like structure with a Rasenshuriken, but then decided against it.
-He could never be sure whether his attack could unintentionally hurt an ally if something went awry.
+Of course, he debated with himself to simply whack the supposed self-regenerating castle with a Rasenshuriken, but decided against it.
+It was too dangerous for everyone present should something go awry.

 It was another reason why he should have done this mission alone.

-"I never imagined it would be this big," Hibiki breathed quietly.
+"I never imagined it would be this big," Hibiki said.
 "No wonder they call it one of the lost legendary magic."

 "Destroying that will not be an easy feat," Jura rumbled anxiously, frowning as the octopus legs started to work in tandem to move forward, away from them.
 "And whoever is controlling this behemoth seems to have an objective in mind.
 We should move quickly."

-As luck would have it, Wendyhad finally come to her senses once aboard Nirvana.
+As luck would have it, Wendy had come to once aboard Nirvana.
 Although, she hadn't fully recovered from the sudden drain of her reserves.
-Her repeated usage of her healing ability was a taxing strain on her body.
 At the very least, their small party of six was almost at full strength.

-"Oh, that's right," Charle said.
+"Oh, that's right," Carla said.
 "I forgot you were a coward."

-The duo tried to restore some normality into their group again by bickering amongst themselves.
-It was, however, purely for show and intended solely for one person, but it seemed that she wasn't paying them any mind; her keen sense of smell and hearing had aided their group well with their search aboard Nirvana.
+The duo tried to restore some normality into their group again by bickering among themselves.
+It was, however, purely for show and intended solely for one person, but it seemed that Wendy wasn't paying them any mind; her keen sense of smell and hearing had aided their group well with their search aboard Nirvana.